 A well-made, ripe or "cooked", high-mountain Pu-erh, grown in the Cangyuan area of Yunnan Province.
 Known as Heicha in China.

-For 8-12 ounces of water, use at least one rounded tablespoon of leaf.
+Brewing Suggestions.
+For 8 ounces of water, use one rounded tablespoon of leaf.
 Ripe or Shou Pu-erhs, such as this one, tend to taste richer when steeped strong, so more leaf can be used to gain strength in the cup.
 Use boiling water and briefly rinse the leaves.
 Pour that water off and re-infuse the leaves for 3 minutes and taste.
 Will not get astringent, just stronger.
 Leaves will yield multiple steeps.

 Savings automatically applied at checkout (prices below do not include the 20% off)